mikepsn/wumpus/README.md

 A small unfinished hunt the wumpus agent game/simulation I wrote many years ago in Python as a student.

-There is also the beginnings of an (incomplete) formal specification of the wumpus world game written in the Z formal specification language.
+The beginnings of an (incomplete) formal specification of the wumpus world game written in the Z formal specification language is also availbel.
 You can find a PDF of this document here:

 - [Incomplete Wumpus World Formal Z Specification (PDF)](https://github.com/mikepsn/wumpus/blob/master/zspec/wumpus.pdf)

-I wrote this code back in early 2002 using (I think) Python 2.3 as a graduate student.
+I wrote this code back in early 2002 as a grduate student , using (I think) Python 2.3.
 It was supposed to be a simple Wumpus world agent environment for conducting research into affordance theory.
-Also the basics are there, it is largely unfinished as I moved on to other domain at the time.
+Although the basics are there, it is largely unfinished, as I moved on to working on other research at the time.

-What is suprising is that after all these years (2018) the code still runs under Python 2.7.
-I tested it using the Anaconda distribution under Mac OS X and Windows 10.
+What is suprising is that after all these years (2002-2018) the code runs under Python 2.7.
+I tested it using the Anaconda distribution on Mac OS X and Windows 10.

 The visualisation code requires PyOpenGL and the Python bindings for GLUT.
 If you have any problems with GLUT under Anaconda you can try installing the Python bindings to the `freeglut` library using `conda` as follows:

     conda install -c conda-forge freeglut

-As I mentioned the code was written in early 2002 before I adopted a PEP8 compliant coding style.
-I've long since abandoned the horrible CamelCase coding style in my code, but I guess its probably not worth changing this code.
+As I mentioned previously, the code was written in early 2002 before I adopted a PEP8 compliant coding style.
+I've long since abandoned the horrible CamelCase coding style in my code; but I guess its probably not worth spending the effort to clean up this code.

 Unfortunately there is also a mix of tabs and spaces.
 The code works but a move to all spaces and a PEP8 compliant format would be nice.

 I don't have any immediate plans to continue developing this, but if at some stage in the future I do decide to revisit it, setting up an interface to OpenAI gym might be the way to go.
-That way it can be provided to students to try out different reinforcement learning algorithms (or other agent approaches).
+That way, it can be provided to students to try out different reinforcement learning algorithms (or other agent approaches).